zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/README.md

 The Heuristic Miner and Fuzzy Miner algorithms have been implemented.

 # Ensure the virtual environment is installed.
-If it hasn't been already run command:
+If it hasn't been already then:
+Create a new directory, e.g env and install the virtual environment using command:
 ```
 pip install virtualenv
 ```

 # Activate the virtual environment
-Navigate to the main folder check the folder name (in this case venv, second parameter), then run:
+Navigate to the main directory and confirm its name (in this case, 'venv', the second parameter), then execute:
 ```
 python -m venv venv
 ```